The past couple of weeks have been so difficult. I have been unwell, on and off, but mostly on.

-In CFS, I don’t wake up with a full bar of energy like those with it.
-And what little I do have in my bar of energy is used quicker than in those with CFS.
+In CFS, I don’t wake up with a full bar of energy like those without it.
+And what little I do have in my bar of energy is used quicker than in somebody without cfs.
 So I have to pace myself and not do too much.

 Now, “too much” used to be blitzing the whole house in one go.
 But as the CFS takes hold of me, “too much” is simply doing all the dishes in one go without resting.
 And that is a huge adjustment for me as it would be for anyone.
 So it takes time to learn what my body can or can’t do, and I’m not there yet.

 My symptoms over the last few weeks have been getting worse.
 Insomnia is the first sign that things aren’t right.
 Ironically, lack of sleep is common in CFS.
 Other symptoms such as anxiety, vomiting, headaches, sensitivity to the dimmest of lights, extremely poor memory and concentration and feeling physically weak have all been plaguing me lately.
 Only the other night when I didn’t sleep at all, I unexpectedly vomited all over my bed at 4am in the morning.
 My head hurt so much that having it resting on the pillow or my hand felt like I was banging it against a rock.
 It was dark outside and in, but the slight bit of light showing through the curtains from the streetlight outside was piercing my eyes.
 I had to cover my eyes so it was pitch black.
 My mind felt foggy, I couldn’t think properly.
 I honestly felt dreadful and didn’t know why.
 I did put it down to exhaustion, but I didn’t understand how those symptoms happened.
 Until my occupational therapist explained.